Much like the ocean

-It’s unrealistic to think we’ll feel calm all the time.
+It’s unrealistic to expect calm all the time.
 Life will always have its ups and downs—unexpected twists that bring highs, lows, and everything in between.
 Whether it’s a day bursting with excitement or one that brings a lot of anxiety, finding practices that bring a sense of calm creates a center of balance we can return to when we’re experiencing big thoughts or feelings.
 There’s no one-size-fits-all approach to finding calm.
 What matters is being curious and patient to find approaches that work for you.

 Quick Tips On Calm